 Only a 4-hour drive from Quito is one of the most stunning destinations in Ecuador: the Quilotoa Crater.
 Formed nearly a thousand years ago following the collapse of a volcano, this crater offers visitors a multitude of outdoor activities, among which the Quilotoa Loop Tour is the most popular.

 In the following blog, we’ll give you tips on how to get to the Quilotoa Loop from Quito, and what you need to know before undertaking the journey.

 How to get to the Quilotoa Loop from Quito

-To get from Quito to Quilotoa (the start of the Quilotoa Loop), you’ll likely need to pass through Latacunga first, though your route and mode of transport may vary depending on your trip plans:
+To get from Quito to Quilotoa (the start of this tour), you’ll likely need to pass through Latacunga first, though your route and mode of transport may vary depending on your trip plans:

 For instance, the Jacamar Pass goes from Quito to Baños three times a week, stopping by Cotopaxi and the Quilotoa crater on the way.
 If you wish to stay in the Quilotoa area for a few nights, simply hop off the Wanderbus and hop back on when it passes through a couple of days later.

 Contrary to popular belief, the Loop is not simply a hike around the rim of the Quilotoa Crater.
 Far from it!
 It is actually a customizable, multi-day trek in the region surrounding the Quilotoa crater and into/around the crater itself.

 The general route for the Quilotoa Loop goes from:

 Quilotoa > Chugchilán > Isinlivi > Sigchos

 Many visitors like to start from Quilotoa and head north to Sigchos since the elevation decreases in this direction, which is ideal for beginners.
 For a more challenging trek, consider starting from Sigchos.